Barry’s Faith Story

-I grew up in the suburbs outside of Buffalo NY.
-My parents were good people, they loved each other, and they loved their 4 kids.
+I grew up in the suburbs outside of Buffalo, NY.
+My parents were good people, they loved each other, and they loved their four kids.
 We attended a mainline church that had lots of professors from the University of Buffalo.
-I didn’t care much for church or anything that it stood for.
-I went through a confirmation class at this church and I recall a group discussion with one of the pastors and the question was asked about the parting of the red sea.
-The pastor responded that it probably took place at the shallow end of the red sea and it was a strong wind that pushed the water back.
+I did not care much for church or anything that it stood for.
+I went through a confirmation class at this church, and I recall a group discussion with one of the pastors, and the question was asked about miracles, specifically the parting of the red sea.
+The pastor responded that it probably took place at the shallow end of the red sea, and it was a strong wind that pushed the water back.

-I didn’t get in a lot of trouble in High School but I wasn’t a strong student either.
-By my senior year, I was a regular pot smoker even during the school day. on the weekends, we were drinking beer, smoking pot and messing around.
-Attending a lot of Rock concerts.
+I did not get into a lot of trouble in high school, but I was not a strong student either.
+My senior year, I was a regular pot smoker, even during the school day.
+On the weekends, we were drinking beer, smoking pot, messing around, and attending many Rock concerts.
 I would refer to this time in my life as fun but also headed nowhere full speed.

-My Dad transferred to Western NC with his work, and to this day I’m not sure why I went to NC with my family and didn’t stay in Buffalo.
-I mentioned I was not a student so College really wasn’t something I was interested in.
+My Dad was transferred to Western NC with his work, and I am not sure why I went to N.C. with my family and did not stay in Buffalo.
+I mentioned I was not a student, so college was not something I was interested in.
 I found work in N.C. with Magnavox in their plastics and molding plant.
-The job was incredibly boring and after 6 month they laid me off.
-I went to work for a temp agency loading tractor trailers and that was worse than working at Magnavox.
-I was beginning to realize that my choice of not attending college was going to probably be a bad one.
-I looked at several schools in NC but didn’t have the grades to go to NC State or Carolina, so I ended up at UNCG.
-I have always been introverted and I thought that 7 girls to every guy might work in my favor.
+The job was incredibly dull, and after six months, they laid me off.
+I went to work for a temp agency loading tractor-trailers, which was worse than working at Magnavox.
+I was beginning to realize that my choice of not attempting college would probably be a bad one.
+I looked at several schools in N.C. but did not have the grades to go to N.C.
+State or Carolina, so I ended up at UNCG.
+I have always been introverted, and I thought that seven girls to every guy might work in my favor.

-I was still dating the same girl from my senior year and I had even bought her an engagement ring.
-We hadn’t set a date because she was planning on going to optometry school.
-January 1985, she calls me and tells me that she thinks she might be pregnant.
-A day or two later she confirms that she is definitely pregnant.
-A few days after that and I’m driving to Cary to speak with her parents about why we need to get married in the next 6 weeks before she starts to show.
-We were married in late February 1985 and the out of town family scrambled to get there and didn’t ask a lot of questions.
+I was still dating the same girl from my senior year, and I had even bought her an engagement ring.
+We had not set a date because she was planning on going to optometry school.
+It was January 1985 when she called me to tell me that she thinks she might be pregnant.
+A day or two later, she confirms that she is pregnant.
+A few days after that and I was driving to Cary to speak with her parents about why we need to get married in the next six weeks before she starts to show.
+We were married in late February 1985, and the out-of-town family scrambled to get there and did not ask a lot of questions.
 FYI – 6 weeks to plan a wedding solves a lot of problems with decision making.

 After our honeymoon, Victoria and I were visiting my family in Charlotte for the weekend.
-My parents and all my siblings had become Jesus follower’s during the previous few years and although I was beginning to understand I still wouldn’t consider myself religious.
-We were telling my Mom that Victoria had her first OB appointment on Monday at 3:00 and she asked if I was going to go.
-I said no that I had to work and I couldn’t get off at 3:00.
-Monday morning my Mom called the house and wanted to speak with me.
+My parents and all my siblings had become Jesus followers during the previous few years, and although I was beginning to understand, I still would not consider myself religious.
+We were telling my mom that Victoria had her first O.B. appointment on Monday at 3:00 PM, and she asked if I was going to go.
+I said no that I had to work, and I could not get off at 3:00.
+Monday morning, my mom called the house and wanted to speak with me.
 She begged me to please go to the appointment.
-She said I don’t know why but God told me that you have to go.
-We debated on the phone for some time and she even said that she wasn’t going to let me off the phone until I agreed to go.
-At the OB appointment, we were told that our baby had died.
+She said I do not know why but God told me that you must go.
+We debated on the phone for some time, and she even said that she was not going to let me off the phone until I agreed to go.
+At the O.B. appointment, we were told that our baby had died.
 There was no explanation given other than “it seems kind of late” for this.
 The loss of this baby was devastating for my wife and painful for me as well.
-Yet in this situation we could see God’s hand.
+Yet, in this situation, we could see God’s hand.
 My mother’s insistence that I be present at the appointment.
-God using this pregnancy to change both my wife’s plans and my plans for our future.
-And then Gods providence in knowing that we had a lot of growing up to do before we would be ready to be parents.
+God using the pregnancy to change both my wife’s plans and my plans for our future.
+And then God’s providence in knowing that we had a lot of growing up to do before we would be ready to be parents.

-As a result of the luncheon and my involvement with my Bible teacher I became an active member of CBMC in Greensboro.
-You might say I got busy “working for God”.
-It wasn’t that I didn’t recognize the value of what God had freely given me but I thought that my job now was to be a good worker.
-So I was busy inviting people to luncheon’s and meeting one on one and teaching other men what I had learned.
-I didn’t really know much about my new Christian faith but I knew a little more than the people I was meeting with and their questions drove me to dig further and learn more.
+As a result of the luncheon and my Bible mentor’s consistent involvement in my life, I became an active member of Christian Businessmen’s Committee CBMC in Greensboro.
+You might say I got busy “working for God.”
+It was not that I did not recognize the value of what God had freely given me, but I thought that my job now was to be a good worker.
+So, I was busy inviting people to luncheons, meeting one-on-one with other guys, and teaching other men what I had learned.
+I did not know much about my new Christian faith, but I knew a little more than the people I was meeting with, and their questions drove me to dig further and learn more.

-About 9 years into my Christian walk God used some rather difficult circumstances to help me to recognize that it wasn’t my efforts that were important but His.
-It began with discovering that my bookkeeper had been embezzling from me and had drained my bank account and my line of credit.
-This meant that Victoria needed to stop home schooling our kids and come to work for the business as our bookkeeper.
-She didn’t want to do this and it created stress in our relationship so much so that during a heated argument one night I punched the refrigerator and broke my hand.
-Within the next few months I ruptured a disk in my back, had two ingrown toe nails, and my mom was diagnosed with and passed away from liver cancer.
-God used all of this to show me that I wasn’t strong enough to handle life on my own.
-I like to describe this 16-month time frame as something that I wouldn’t wish on an enemy but I wouldn’t trade it for anything.
-During this time, I reached the point where; if my wife left me and took the kids, if my back never stopped hurting, if I lost the house and the business.
-I knew without a shadow of a doubt that I could still praise God and thank him for his love and mercy.
-At the end of this time all I had was God, and that was all I needed.
+About nine years into my Christian walk, God used some difficult circumstances to help me to recognize that it was not my efforts that were important but His.
+It began with discovering that my bookkeeper had been embezzling from my company and had drained the company bank account and line of credit.
+Because of this Victoria needed to stop homeschooling our kids and come to work for the business as our bookkeeper.
+She did not want to do this, and it created stress in our relationship so much so that during a heated argument one night, I punched the refrigerator and broke my hand.
+Within the next few months, I had a disk in my back herniate, had two ingrown toenails, and my mom was diagnosed with and passed away from liver cancer.
+God used this difficult time to help me understand what depending on Him looked like.
+I like to describe this 16-month as something that I would not wish on an enemy, but I would not trade it for anything.
+During this time, I grew spiritually to the point where I was so completely dependent on God that; if my wife left me and took the kids, if my back never stopped hurting, if I lost the house and the business.
+I could without a shadow of a doubt still praise God and thank him for his love and mercy.
+God used this very difficult season to teach me to depend on Him and nothing else.
 In my brokenness, I had learned to trust Him completely with my circumstances.
-I knew that no matter what happened He had my best interest at heart and we both wanted the same thing.
-We both wanted me and my life to look more like Jesus, and if that took the fire of refinement I was OK with that and so was He.
+It sounds strange, but I knew that he had my best interest at heart no matter what my circumstances were, and we both wanted the same thing.
+We both wanted me and my life to look more like Jesus, and if that took the fire of refinement, I was okay with that, and so was He.